Discover how CloudZero helps engineering and finance get on the same team — and unlock cloud cost intelligence to power cloud profitability

 In addition, it provides right-sizing and optimization to help you manage your AWS resource consumption.

 This AWS monitoring checklist is not exhaustive.
-But if you use these best practices and tools, your will be able to prevent minor issues from becoming big, costly problems real fast.
+Using these best practices and tools, you can prevent minor issues from becoming major, costly problems.

-CloudZero enables engineers to understand how their architectural choices impact cloud costs, and finance to understand per-customer costs.
+With CloudZero, engineers can understand how their architectural decisions affect cloud costs, and finance can understand costs per customer.

 CloudZero’s cloud cost intelligence approach helps you collect, monitor, and understand your unit economics, with granular, actionable intel like cost per customer, per project, per feature, per product, and per environment.

-to learn how CloudZero helps you make smarter decisions, like pricing your products profitably, knowing which customer segments to target, and increasing your margins to attract investors.
+Here’s your chance. to see how monitoring cloud costs with CloudZero helps you make smarter decisions, like pricing your products profitably, knowing which customer segments to target, and increasing your margins to attract investors.